 Performing regular marine maintenance is key to keeping your boat performing at its peak, and decreases the chance of a major malfunction.
 You should do routine boat maintenance checks often, and at least one thorough yearly check-up.

-• Change the lower unit gear lube, check the water pump, inspect and replace the anodes if needed
+Change the lower unit gear lube, check the water pump, and inspect and replace the anodes if needed.

-• Check all hoses, and primer bulb if you have one, for leaks or cracks
+Check all hoses, and primer bulbs if you have any, for leaks or cracks.

 Hulls Maintenance